Dahlia Breeder Royalty Program

 DAHLIA BREEDER PARTNERSHIPS

 My Dahlia collection is focused on premium quality cut flower cultivars and rare specialty varieties/cultivars.
-I am always trialling new cultivars and seedlings each year from new breeders and will certainly share with our community any new and exciting breeders that I am lucky enough to discover.
-As a sneak peak, keep an eye on:
+I am always trialling new cultivars and seedlings each year from current and new breeders and will certainly share with our community any new and exciting breeders that I am lucky enough to discover.
+This year's trials include:

 If you are a customer wanting to support our Australian Dahlia breeders, I recommend trying to source your tubers and cuttings directly from the breeders first, then from those suppliers who support our breeders with royalties from your purchases.